Fohdeesha/quanta-brocade/documentation/revert.md

 ## Booting Quanta
 You now have u-boot in the proper section of flash - we just need to reboot.
-The "reset" command in Brocade's bootloader is bugged (will just freeze), so to make it reboot you must pull power to the switch, then re-apply.
+The "reset" command in Brocade's bootloader is bugged (it will just freeze), so to make it reboot you must pull power to the switch, then re-apply.
 It should boot up to a u-boot prompt:

 ```
 =>